graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/api-changes.rst

 in release 2.2.
 Automatic recomputation of casts will remain.

-IPUOutfeedQueue replication_factor deprecated
+IPUOutfeedQueue/IPUOutfeedQueue replication_factor deprecated
-''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The ``replication_factor`` argument of ``IPUOutfeedQueue`` has been deprecated and will be removed in release 2.2.
+The ``replication_factor`` argument of ``IPUInfeedQueue``and ``IPUOutfeedQueue`` has been deprecated and will be removed in release 2.2.
 The replication factor is now automatically set based on the model being executed.

 CTC loss ops deprecated
 ''''''''''''''''''''''''''''''''